 DevOps provides automation using a very agile technique.

-This article highlights the fundamental reasons DevOps and Cloud Computing are so closely linked and the dependence.
+This article highlights the fundamental reasons DevOps and Cloud Computing are so closely linked and their dependence.

 What is DevOps?

 DevOps is a software deployment method used by businesses.
 Contrary to popular perception, it’s not a title for people who work in a specific organization or a tool you may use.
-DevOps is a way for rapidly providing services and applications.
+DevOps is a way to rapidly provide services and applications.

 A unified software development and management approach.
 With an emphasis on automation and efficiency.